 The location is tough to get to but well worth the effort, as it is one of Arizona’s most beautiful sites.

-Whether you are looking for a place to explore or a place to learn, Navajo National Monument is definitely worth a visit.
+Whether you are looking for a place to explore or learn, Navajo National Monument is worth visiting.

 Glen Canyon National Recreation Area

 Most people think of the American Southwest picture wide open spaces and deserts.